 Those who don't speak French can now enjoy a play or a movie in Paris.
 Discover theatres that have plays in English and Cinemas with French movies subtitled in English.
 Tourists and expats will now be able to experience true Parisian nightlife!

-Going to see a Parisian theater show is a dream that we all share.
-You can become a real Parisian for one evening (at least) by going to a typical theater in which you’ll discover the whole arty community of Paris.
+Going to see a Parisian theater play is a dream that we all share.
+You can become a real Parisian for one evening (at least) by going to a typical theater in which you’ll discover the whole artsy community of Paris.
 Hanging out in front of the theater while waiting for the show to start, getting seated by young students, seeing the first part… All that is part of the experiment!

 And don’t worry about the language barrier, loads of shows are in (good) English.
 Some shows are subtitled in English and others are in original version subtitled in French like in the theaters that are part of Scènes Nationales: Théâtre Gérard Philipe or MC93 have an international program.

 From classic to comedy, circus or musical, you’ll find any type of show you want in Paris and around.
 Cyrano de Bergerac, Chicago the musical, How to become a Parisian in one hour…There are enough shows to please everyone.

 Take a look here if you are looking for more exciting events and shows near Paris center.